11 Gorgeous Photos of the Most Colorful Towns in the World

 These delightful, turreted buildings line the city square in this small Polish town.
 With their intricate white designs, different on every house, and their arched entranceways, these tenement houses look like something out of a fairy tale.
 Zamosc sits near the Ukrainian border, and its well-preserved “old neighborhood” has earned it the title of UNESCO World Heritage Site.
 Here are some more picturesque towns that could be straight out of a storybook.

 This stunning city of cobalt sits among the Rif mountains in northern Morocco.
 Established as a fort to keep invaders out, today Chefchaouen draws tourists in with its color scheme like no other.
 Aside from just being pretty and eye-catching, the color blue also has its share of practical purposes: many people believe that chemicals in blue paint deter hungry termites.
 Still, others maintain that the cool color helps keeps the temperature in the homes from getting too hot, especially in warm climates like Morocco’s and India’s.
 Whatever the reason, these all-blue cities sure are gorgeous.
+Take a look at these jaw-dropping photos of the world’s most beautiful countries.

 La Boca, Buenos Aires, Argentina